canzinger/HeimlichAndCo/Documentation/Cards.md

 ### 3.8 HeimlichAndCoMoveAgentsCard with type 8

-This card allows the player to move one agent to another one.
+This card allows the player to move one agent to the field of another agent.
-Note: The first player that is given is the one that is being moved.
+Note: The first player that is given when playing the card is the one that is being moved.

 ### 3.9 HeimlichAndCoMoveAgentsCard with type 9